Farama-Foundation/gym-docs/docs/pages/environment_creation/index.md

 where the blue dot is the agent and the red square represents the target.

-Let us look at the source code of `GridWorld` piece by piece:
+Let us look at the source code of `GridWorldEnv` piece by piece:

 ### Declaration and Initialization
 Our custom environment will inherit from the abstract class `gym.Env`.
 You shouldn't forget to add the `metadata` attribute to you class.
 There, you should specify the render-modes that are supported by your environment (e.g. `"human"`, `"rgb_array"`, `"ansi"`) and the framerate at which your environment should be rendered.
-In `GridWorld`, we will support the modes "rgb_array" and "human" and render at 4 FPS.
+In `GridWorldEnv`, we will support the modes "rgb_array" and "human" and render at 4 FPS.

 The `__init__` method of our environment will accept the integer `size`, that determines the size of the square grid.
 We will set up some variables for rendering and define `self.observation_space` and `self.action_space`.